 Many studies show that a lack of mobility over long periods can lead to muscle loss, stiffening joints, or loss of coordination and functional capacity, which in turn affects mental and emotional health.

-The importance of remaining active in quarantine periods, like the one we are currently experiencing due to the COVID-19 pandemic, is vital for strengthening our immunological response.
+In the event that a person is isolated at home due to close contact with a COVID-19 case, it is recommended that they continue to exercise and remain active to boost their immune response.
 For people with chronic diseases like arterial hypertension, diabetes, high cholesterol and/or heart disease, it helps them control their health.

 We recommend making it part of an everyday routine.

 Tips for people without any illnesses, and without acute respiratory disease symptoms or diagnosis.

 Dance for a while and/or walk all around your home.
 You can visit all the rooms and vary the routes; march in place; go at different speeds (fast or slow) over 10-minute periods, 3 or 4 times a day.
 Take off your slippers and put on your trainers.

 When watching TV, take advantage of the ad breaks to stand up, do ankle mobility exercises, or stretch your legs out.

 Mix up the furniture you sit on: the sofa, an armchair, a dining chair, a stool or pouf, and so on.
 Don’t spend more than two hours at a time sitting down.